fmenozzi/games/README.md

 # games
-A collection of games written in C++
+A collection of games written in C++11

 ## Building from source
 1. Make sure you have installed the following dependencies: